-Indonesia Open 2023: Lakshya Sen defeats eighth seed Lee Zii Jia, Priyanshu Rajawat gets a walkover
+Indonesia Open Super 1000: Lakshya Sen defeats Lee Zii Jia, sets up second round clash with Srikanth

 Lakshya Sen defeated eighth see Lee Zii Jia to book his place in the second round of the Indonesia Open Super 1000 event in Jakarta on Wednesday.

+Srikanth Kidambi also registered a straight-games win in his match to set up an all-Indian round-of-16 clash with Sen. The former world No 1 defeated world No 22 Lu 21-13, 21-19 in the first-round clash.

-Priyanshu Rajawat also progressed, on the account of a walkover from world No 3 Kunlavut Vitidsarn.
+Priyanshu Rajawat also progressed in men’s singles, on the account of a walkover from world No 3 Kunlavut Vitidsarn.

 Sen came through a tricky test on paper with relative ease as he defeated former All England champion Lee in straight games, 21-17 21-13.